-AAKCP aims to provide the forum where Asian and African countries share each experience and knowledge in several sectors, and thereby to facilitate each country to create its own method of development which suits mostly to its contexts.
-The second sub-program of the AAKCP covers comprehensively a wide range of issues for quality management in hospitals, such as improvement of hospital environment and awareness-raising of hospital staff.
-This second sub-program comprises four components throughout a program period of one and half year: (1) Initial Seminar conducted in Japan and Sri Lanka, (2) Field Workshop in Sri Lanka, (3) Implementation of Pilot Projects for one year in each country, and (4) Final Seminar to present overall achievements.
-For the countries whose initiatives in improving the quality of hospital services come out well, JICA examines the possibility of further support to put these countries' efforts and engagement into much wider practice such as developing a technical cooperation project, after AAKCP.
+AAKCP aims to provide a forum where Asian and African countries share their experiences and knowledge in several sectors, and thereby to facilitate each country to create its own method of development that suits mostly to its contexts.
+The second sub-program of the AAKCP covers comprehensively a wide range of issues for quality management in hospitals, such as improvement of hospital environment and awareness-raising of hospital staffs.
+This second sub-program is comprised of four components in a program period of one and a half years: (1) Initial Seminar conducted in Japan and Sri Lanka, (2) Field Workshop in Sri Lanka, (3) Implementation of Pilot Projects for one year in each country, and (4) Final Seminar to present overall achievements.
+For the countries with high initiatives in improving hospital service quality, JICA examines the possibility of further support to put these countries' efforts and engagement into much wider practice such as developing technical cooperation projects after AAKCP.
 In addition, a regional technical cooperation project may become an option to be developed, utilizing a health-sector network established among African countries through AAKCP.
-Effective utilization of JICA Training & Dialogue Program combined with other development assistance scheme can create the common "seedbed" to be developed for future support and leads to strategic development of JICA assistance projects.
+Effective utilization of JICA Training & Dialogue Program combined with other development assistance scheme can create the common "seedbed" to be developed for future support and lead to strategic development of JICA assistance projects.